apache/inlong-website/docs/en-us/example.md

 ---
-title: Example - Apache InLong
+title: Hive Example - Apache InLong
 ---

 Here we use a simple example to help you experience InLong by Docker.